 - Choose the type of redundancy for your storage account: Geo-Redundant, Locally Redundant, or Read-Access Geo-Redundant.

-See Azure Storage replication in Microsoft Azure documentation for a description of each redundancy option.
+See Azure Storage redundancy in Microsoft Azure documentation for a description of each option.

 - If your first attempt to add a machine to this deployment fails, check Preserve deployment artifacts upon completion when you run Cloud Builder again.
 If this second attempt fails, files to help troubleshoot the failure will remain on the virtual machines.